ChicoState/UX-BlueConnect/README.md

 [Full phase I report](phaseI/)

-# Phase II: Refining interaction and designing wireframes
+# Phase II: Refining Interaction and Designing Wireframes

 **Executive Summary**
 * In this phase a Cognitive Walkthrough is done with a sample user and scenario for the current wireframe.